sasagawa888/nprolog/document/MANUAL.md

 Returns the day of the week on a given date as a number between 0 (Sunday) and 6 (Saturday).

 ### □ dec(N,X)
-Subtract 1 from the number N and give it to the value X.
+Unify X with the result of subtracting 1 from N.

 ### □ delete(Filename)
 Delete the specified file.